ale94mleon/moldrug/README.rst

 Description
 -----------

-**MolDrug** (from Molecule to Drug) is a Python package for drug-oriented optimization in the chemical space.
+**MolDrug** is a Python package for drug-oriented optimization in the chemical space.
 It uses a Genetic Algorithm (GA) as a search engine in the chemical space and
 `CReM <https://github.com/DrrDom/crem>`__ library as chemical structure generator.